ezet/evelib/README.md

 EveMarketData API
 -
 This module provides access to all calls on the EveMarketData api.
 All api calls can be made through any `EveMarketData` object.
 Most parameters for requests can be set and passed in a `EveMarketDataOptions` object.
-It is very similar to the EveCentral module.
+This module also supports both JSON and XML mode, where JSON is the default.
+You can specify which format you want in the EveMarketData constructor.
+It is otherwise very similar to the EveCentral module.